elewites/ChatAppServer/README.md

 [Socket.io client](https://socket.io/) was used to create web sockets that allow the user to send real time data to the server and back.

-The application makes use of my own backend API.
+I also developed the backend server which handles the sharing data throughout the chat rooms.
 You can check out the repo here [ChatAppServer](https://github.com/elewites/ChatAppServer).

 The app is also deployed with Netlify and can be accessed here: [StudentCord](https://student-cord.netlify.app/).